by Had Robinson

 Virga above the Franklins Mountains north of El Paso, TX.

 As Wiki notes, virga can be extremely hazardous to aviation, especially ultralights.
 The high heat of vaporization of the virga creates pockets of cold air which can fall rapidly, gaining momentum until it reaches the ground.
 The net effect is a severe downdraft which can be a mile in diameter or just a dozen yards.
-An aircraft encountering the vertical shear of the falling air while flying through the surrounding air can be thrown out of control.
+An ultralight encountering the vertical shear of the falling air while flying through the surrounding air can be thrown out of control.

 Like virga, thunderstorms can create downdrafts and shear with often fatal results for pilots.
 A recent thunderstorm (1) mile west of Dona Ana County Airport, NM killed the pilot and his pilot passenger.
 Both had failed to get available weather information before departing the airport.